Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 Bent is the story of John J. Boziak's phenomenal life of crime.

-desires to straighten out and settle down, makes his story a true crime con game that will
+desire to straighten out and settle down, makes his story a true crime con game that will keep

-keep you guessing.
+you guessing.
 Bent.
-How a homeless team became one of the cybercrime industry's most
+How a homeless team became one of the cybercrime industry's most prolific

-prolific counterfeiters.
+counterfeiters.
 Available now on Amazon and Audible.
-Buried by the U.S. government and
+Buried by the U.S. government and ignored

 Money he intended to use to bankroll his plan to take over the world.